Lauren-Akhidenor/Foodprice_ClimateChange/README.md

 ### 🔹 Python (Google Colab):

 -------------------
-In this section a detailled breakdown if what was dome was indicated in the screenshot coding sheet
+In this section a detailled breakdown if what was done was indicated in the screenshot coding sheet

 ### 📈 Uploaded file unto Google Colab and checking for missing values